manumorante/static-boosted-gulp/README.md

-# Gulp Project
+# Static Boosted
-Site structure using Gulp utitilies
+Boilerplate to static sites with NPM, Gulp and Bootstrap

 ## Install